-The fundamentals of startups are changing.
-A novel idea or proprietary technology are just not enough to build a company out of anymore.
-Early-stage team need to create a fantastic product experience, and to do that they need help with user experience design.
+The fundamentals of startups have changed.
+Years ago, a novel idea or proprietary technology are all you needed to get funded, launch a product, and build a company.
+But that’s just not enough anymore — early-stage teams need to create a fantastic end-to-end product experience, and to do that they need someone to help with user experience design.

-Take a moment to imagine this: you are the founder who just landed $500k of seed funding for a mobile app.
+Take a moment to imagine this: you are the founder who just landed $500k of seed funding to build a new mobile app.
 What are some of the most fundamental tasks that will determine early-stage success of your product and team?

 These essential milestones for an early-stage startup are core to what a user experience designer does.
 Now, imagine that you’re running a small yet profitable enterprise software startup.
 You have a great sales staff of and several million in revenue each year, but aren’t growing as fast as you’d like.
 What are your biggest product challenges?